-The center will conduct multimedia investigative reporting on issues of importance to the residents of Indiana, including matters that reach beyond the state’s borders.
-The center’s work will be available at no cost to local, regional and national news outlets and will seek to supplement their reporting at a time when many are losing newsroom staff.
+The center conducts multimedia investigative reporting on issues of importance to the residents of Indiana, including matters that reach beyond the state’s borders.
+The center’s work is available at no cost to local, regional and national news outlets and seeks to supplement their reporting at a time when many are losing newsroom staff.

-Master of Science and undergraduate students will do the reporting, providing them with an opportunity to learn in a real-world setting.
-Initial funding will provide fellowships for up to four graduate students and scholarships for as many as 10 undergraduates.
-A director will lead the center and provide editorial guidance.
+Master of Science and undergraduate students do the reporting, providing them with an opportunity to learn in a real-world setting.
+Initial funding provides fellowships for up to four graduate students and scholarships for as many as 10 undergraduates.

-The nonprofit, nonpartisan center will operate under a charter that guarantees its editorial independence from The Media School and from Indiana University.
+The nonprofit, nonpartisan center will operates under a charter that guarantees its editorial independence from The Media School and from Indiana University.